Editorial: Pumping forecast a wake-up call on Cowichan water - BC Local News

 The years of summer drought we’ve been experiencing have hit the area in very visible ways.
 All along roadways you can see the trees that are now dead and brown, years of water scarcity finally having taken the ultimate toll on them.
 It’s not unusual now to see dry river and streambeds where once water flowed or to hear about fish fry being salvaged from these drying watercourses earlier and earlier each year.
 Without the weir, one has to wonder what the lake and river would look like at this point in the season.

 It’s baffling that some still stubbornly refuse to do even minimal water conservation, like not powerwashing their driveways at the height of a drought.
-Perhaps when the pumps start up and the lake level starts to drop — which it could by as much as 20 inches, we are told — it will finally be the wake-up call such doubters need to come to the realization that water is a precious resource, and it’s not endless, even when you live on a lake or a river.
+Perhaps when the pumps start up and the lake level starts to drop — which it could by as much as 20 inches, we are told — it will finally be the wake-up call such doubters need to come to the realization that water is a precious resource, and it’s not endless.

-Some seem to think that the comparatively little bit of rain we’ve had this month means that we’re not in a drought.
-But while the weather has seemed a bit on the cool side, and we’ve had a few wet days, these have, in reality, been little more than showers.
-They helped out backyard gardeners, but did not make an appreciable difference to the diminishing level of the lake, and they certainly did nothing to help store any water for the coming weeks.

 Whether you think climate change is real or not (it is) and whether you think it’s human caused or not (it is), doesn’t change the fact that we’ve hit a tipping point here locally this year that many thought would never come — having to pump to keep the Cowichan River flowing.
 It only makes sense to look at long term water storage solutions.
 This includes raising the weir at Cowichan Lake to store more winter water for when we need it in the summer.